The Richard Nixon Presidential Library and Museum in Yorba Linda, California, maintains:

-The Richard Nixon Presidential Library and Museum sits on nine acres in Yorba Linda, California, about 40 miles southeast of Los Angeles.
-It houses an extensive public collection of memorabilia, artifacts, clothing, and photographs relating to Richard Nixon, his family, and his presidency.
+The Nixon Library sits on nine acres in Orange County, where I lived for a year and a half during my misspent youth as a wage worker.
+It houses a large collection of memorabilia, artifacts, clothing, and photographs relating to Richard Nixon, his family, and his presidency.
 It also maintains archives available to researchers.

-The site encompasses the small home where Nixon was born and lived his early years, restored to appear as it did at the time of Nixon’s 1913 birth, as well as the burial place of the former President and his First Lady Patricia Nixon.
+The site includes the small home where Nixon was born and lived his early years, restored to appear as it did at the time of his 1913 birth.
+It also encompasses the burial place of the former President and his First Lady Patricia Nixon.

 Of the 13 presidential libraries managed by the National Archives and Records Administration, it offers some of the most fun photo ops — like sitting behind (a replica of) the Resolute desk and riding in (a mock-up of) the Grand Marshall’s car in the Rose Parade.

 But the main reason my family and I visited on a warm October afternoon was to see the special exhibit Apollo 11: One Giant Leap for Mankind.